University of Texas at Austin: Expansion and growth

-The old Victorian-Gothic Main Building served as the central point of the campus's 40 acre site, and was used for nearly all purposes.
-But by the 1930s, discussions arose about the need for new library space, and the Main Building was razed in 1934 over the objections of many students and faculty.
+The old Main Building of the university was built in a Victorian-Gothic style and served as the central point of the campus's 40 acre site, and was used for nearly all purposes.
+But by the 1930s, discussions arose about the need for new library space, and the Main Building was razed in 1934, despite the objections of many students and faculty.
 The modern-day tower and Main Building were constructed in its place.